 Inform the development of national and international HIT interoperability standards for HIT products for identified HIM practices and

 Create the roadmap for the development of these standards.
+Illustrate the potential impact of HIM practices and HIT on patient safety and quality of care.

 Scope.
 The White Paper is focused on HIM practices related to electronic health information capture, management, sharing and use.
 This year (Year 1), we developed a methodology for cross-collaboration between HIM professionals and HIT standards developers concentrating on Effort 1 - a systematic approach for specifying functional requirements for HIM practices via use cases in order to validate existing HIT standards and to guide the development of new standards.

-In the future, we anticipate working with the IHE community on expanding our approach to focus on HIT standards adoption in HIT products (Effort 2) and providing a feedback on capabilities of standards-based HIT products to support HIM practices as needed (Effort 3).
+In the future, we anticipate working with the IHE community on expanding our approach to focus on HIT standards adoption in HIT products (Effort 2) and providing feedback on capabilities of standards-based HIT products to support HIM practices as needed (Effort 3).

 We focused on the three information governance principles: information availability, integrity and protection.
 This White Paper presents: